 Because a business process map is visual, it’s a great way to illustrate key concepts to people without getting too technical.
-That said, the best way to understand what business process mapping, and its impact on business process optimization, is all about is to see an example of it.
-That’s what we’ll do in the next section.
+That said, the best way to understand what business process mapping is as well as its its impact on business process optimization, is to see an example That’s what we’ll do in the next section.

 An example of business process mapping

-This is a business process mapping example that illustrates what occurs from start-to-finish, once a customer places an order:
+This is a business process mapping example that illustrates what occurs when a customer places an order, from start to finish:

 You’ll note that this business process map clearly indicates what actions need to take place, which departments have roles to play, when those departments need to get involved, and what should happen if something goes wrong along the way.